FLSA Frequently Asked Questions - Human Resources at Ohio State

 Are vacation accruals affected?

-Your annual sick and vacation accruals will remain the same over a full year, though the accrual schedule will change to biweekly.
+Your annual sick and vacation accruals will remain the same over a full year, though the accrual schedule will change to correspond to your new pay schedule.
 (See schedule)

-Will changing from exempt to non-exempt change how I receive my pay (e.g. direct deposit or physical check)?
+Will changing my pay schedule change how I receive my pay (e.g. direct deposit or physical check)?

 There will be no change in how you receive your pay.
-You should review your direct deposit and any other automatic transfers or bill payments to ensure they meet your needs under a biweekly schedule.
+You should review your direct deposit and any other automatic transfers or bill payments to ensure they meet your needs under your new pay schedule.
 If you previously set up direct deposit, your pay will be automatically deposited into your bank account.
 See our checklist for more information.

 Will my pay dates change?

 Yes.
-You will shift from monthly pay to biweekly pay.
+You will shift from monthly pay to biweekly pay, or vice versa.

 Am I being demoted?

-No. Your title and pay remain the same.
-The frequency of your pay will change from monthly (salaried) to biweekly (hourly), and you will retain all service credit and vacation/leave accruals, which continue to accrue at the same rate annually.
+No. Your job duties and pay remain the same.
+The frequency of your pay will change and you will retain all service credit and vacation/leave accruals, which continue to accrue at the same rate annually.

 Is a non-exempt job still considered a professional position?